broadinstitute/gnomad-blog/content/posts/2021-09-known-pathogenic-strs-in-gnomad-v3-1.md

 * Collected reference information including disease associations and inheritance modes
 * [Downloadable variant catalogs](https://github.com/broadinstitute/str-analysis/tree/main/str_analysis/variant_catalogs) for running ExpansionHunter on these 59 loci for either GRCh38 or GRCh37, with or without off-target regions
 * A specialized approach for calling loci such as RFC1 where the pathogenic motif(s) differ from the motif in the reference genome
-* Downloadable data file [**TODO link**] containing all results displayed in the browser, as well as additional results  generated using off-target regions
+* Downloadable data table containing all results displayed in the browser, as well as additional results such as genotypes generated using off-target regions [**TODO link**]

 ### Background